 The disorders are usually inherited as an autosomal (not sex-linked) recessive trait.
 That is, two genes for the disorder are required, one from each parent (see Recessive disorders).
 These disorders may affect the brain and spinal cord (central nervous system), as well as peripheral nerves.
 There are four main types of spinal muscular atrophy.

 Symptoms of the first three types first appear during infancy and childhood.

-In infantile (type 1) spinal muscular atrophy (Werdnig-Hoffmann disease), muscle weakness is usually apparent at or within a few days of birth.
+In type I spinal muscular atrophy (Werdnig-Hoffmann disease), muscle weakness is usually apparent at or within a few days of birth.
 It is virtually always apparent by age 6 months.
 Infants lack muscle tone and reflexes and have difficulty sucking, swallowing, and eventually breathing.
 Death occurs in 95% of children within the first year and in all by age 4 years, usually due to respiratory failure.

-In children with intermediate (type 2) spinal muscular atrophy, weakness typically develops between age 3 and 15 months.
-Fewer than one fourth of them learn to sit.
+In type II (intermediate) spinal muscular atrophy, weakness typically develops between age 3 and 15 months.
+Fewer than one fourth of children learn to sit.
 None can crawl or walk.
+Reflexes are absent.
 Muscles are weak, and swallowing may be difficult.
 Most children are confined to a wheelchair by age 2 to 3 years.
 The disorder is often fatal in early life, usually because of respiratory problems.
 But some children survive with permanent weakness that does not continue to worsen.
 These children often have severe curvature of the spine (scoliosis).